webpack/webpack.js.org/src/content/contribute/writers-guide.md

 `TerserPlugin` `[TerserPlugin]`

-Which means that the option exptects one or few `TerserPlugin` instances.
+Which means that the option expects one or few `TerserPlugin` instances.

 To mark a number, use `number`: